 - Click on the OK button to complete the process

-There is a popular WMIC command, but it seems to be not working in Windows 11/10.
+There is a popular WMIC command, but it does not seem to be working for me in my Windows 11.
 If you use the command without the “where name” clause, it will set Password Expiration for all the accounts, including system accounts.

 wmic UserAccount where name='John Doe' set Passwordexpires=false